Tom Wu

-Tom Wu (born 15 May 1972) is a Hong Kong-born British actor who grew up in Chinatown, London.
-He is a martial arts expert who has appeared in films such as Revolver, Shanghai Knights, Batman Begins and the Bollywood film Ra.One.
+Tom Wu (born 15 May 1972) is a Hong Kong-born British actor.
+He is a martial artist whose films include Shanghai Knights (2003), Out for a Kill (2003), Belly of the Beast (2003), Revolver (2005), Batman Begins (2005) and the Bollywood film Ra.One (2011).
+On television, he is known for his roles in the CBBC series Spirit Warriors (2010), the Netflix series Marco Polo (2014–2016) and the ITV crime drama Strangers (2018).

-Biography
+Early life

+Wu was born in Hong Kong and grew up in Chinatown, London.
 At the age of ten, Wu began practising various martial arts such as Hung Gar, karate and Wing Chun and later took up acrobatics.
 In 1988, he competed for Britain at China's International wu-shu (martial arts) tournament, winning two bronze medals and a gold medal.

+Wu went on to study at Guildhall School of Music and Drama.

+Career

-He is one of the founding members of the British theatre company Yellow Earth Theatre, which was established in 1995.
+Wu is one of the founding members of the British theatre company Yellow Earth Theatre, which was established in 1995.
+He's performed in their various productions over the years including The Magic Paintbrush, Play to Win, a co-production with Soho Theatre and The Whisper of a Leaf Falling at Battersea Arts Centre, Blue Remembered Hills and Behind the Chinese Takeaway.
+He choreographed their touring show Why The Lion Danced in 2013.

+His further stage credits include M. Butterfly in 1989 at Shaftesbury Theatre and the original production of Miss Saigon in 1989.
+In 2005, he went on to perform in an adaptation of Tintin (character) at Barbican Theatre.

-He is known for playing numerous Chinese Triad gang member or leader roles in various films.
+Wu is known for playing numerous Chinese Triad gang member or leader roles in various films.
 Such as Out for a Kill, Wake of Death, Revolver and Kick-Ass 2 and most recently, in 2019 playing a criminal and tattoo artist in the Fast & Furious spin-off Hobbs & Shaw and playing the Chinese Triad leader Lord George in the British film The Gentlemen.

 One of his notable roles was in The Scorpion King 2 (2008) where he played Fung, a Chinese Ming dynasty soldier rescued by Mathayus and his allies and who later assists them towards the end of the film.